bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 Again, one satoshi is about 1,000th of a dollar.
 Just to give you a sense, You can start drawing, and you can draw the Mona Lisa, or you can draw a penis, as many people did back in the day.
 I can assure you that.
-And you can draw anything you  and it costs you one satoshi per pixel.
+And you can draw anything you like and it costs you one satoshi per pixel.
 It's very, very simple.
 I actually tried it again yesterday, just to check if it still works.
 It works fine.
 Am I still there?
 No, I don't know.
 Anyway, so the point is, this was really fun, and it was really popular for about one month, and I remember, perhaps people here remember, the Bitcoin Lightning Conference in Berlin in 2019, I think it was, where they had a panel, and there were all these very serious people sitting in a panel talking about lightning.
-And it's somebody's drawing a penis above them because, in real time, it's really funny.
+And somebody's drawing a penis above them because, in real time, it's really funny.
 But I think that's lovely because that illustrates that point.
 Maybe it's not the most useful thing in the world, but it really does illustrate something you couldn't do otherwise.

 ## LN Markets

 Right?
-And I this example; it is much more recent.
+And I like this example; it is much more recent.
 This is a site called LN Markets, and all they're doing here is offering you the opportunity to trade futures with leverage, so the degenerate gamblers amongst us, and there are plenty of them, will love this site if they haven't seen it already.
-What I really about it is something called this link here; you can't see it, but it says connect with lnurl.
+What I really like about it is something called this link here; you can't see it, but it says connect with lnurl.
 What it really means is that when you click it, it pulls up a QR code.
 And again, you can try this later if you've got the right wallet.
 You can scan it, and it will log you in with the public key of your lightning node.